iqrahassan074/pyweather/README.md

 # 🌦️ PyWeather

 **PyWeather** is a simple, multilingual weather app built with **Python** and **Streamlit**.
-It supports English, Hindi, and Urdu languages and provides real-time weather data using the OpenWeatherMap API.
+It supports English, Hindi, Urdu, arabic, bangoli, and tarkish languages and provides real-time weather data using the OpenWeatherMap API.

 ---

 ## 🚀 Features

-- Multilingual support: English, Hindi, and Urdu
+- Multilingual support: English, Hindi, urdu, arabic, bangoli and tarkish
 - Current weather: temperature, condition, min/max temperatures
 - Localized day and month names
 - Easy to run with Streamlit